Getting Enough Fiber on a Low-Carb DietArticle posted in: Diet & Nutrition

 Processed foods—even foods that we think are high in fiber (such as instant oatmeal)—aren’t, explains Dr. Agatston.
 “One of the first things many food manufacturers do to create certain processed foods is to remove or disrupt the fiber structure of the carbohydrates,” he says.
 Omega-3 fatty acids and micronutrients like vitamins and minerals are stripped out, while addictive additives like sugar are added instead.
 Dr. Agatston explains that processed carbohydrates with disrupted fiber are essentially “pre-digested,” causing quicker absorption and the release of abnormally high amounts of GIP and insulin.

 The best sources of fiber are vegetables, whole grains, nuts, seeds, beans, legumes and fruit, says Mayo Clinic.
-Strict keto diets typically restrict all of these ingredients because they’re high in carbs.
-However, the South Beach Diet is a keto friendly diet.
-That means you’ll enjoy more quality carbs, higher protein levels and more food variety, including foods that are off-limits on most strict keto diets like whole grains and beans.
+Strict low-carb diets typically restrict all of these ingredients because they’re high in carbs.
+However, the South Beach Diet is different.
+You’ll enjoy more quality carbs, higher protein levels and more food variety, including foods that are off-limits on most strict low-carb diets like whole grains and beans.

-Our keto friendly approach to weight loss limits your net carb intake to 50 grams or less per day.
-While South Beach Diet is a low-carb, healthy-fat approach, it’s not “strict keto” or intended to allow individuals to achieve or maintain nutritional ketosis.
-And for good reason: We don’t believe nutritional ketosis needs to be obtained to gain many of the benefits of a ketogenic diet for weight loss and overall health and wellness.
-This ultimately makes our version of keto an easier transition and a long-term healthy lifestyle.
-It allows you to enjoy the benefits of keto without cutting healthy carbs completely out of your life.
+Our approach to weight loss limits your net carb intake to 50 grams or less per day.
+While South Beach Diet is a low-carb, healthy-fat approach, it’s not super strict.
+This ultimately makes our version of low-carb an easier transition and a long-term healthy lifestyle.
+It allows you to enjoy the benefits of low-carb without cutting healthy carbs completely out of your life.

 Simple Tips to Increase Your Intake